trueheart78/trueheart78.com/resume.md

 ### :repeat: Book Notes Generator

-Extracted from the early version of my Book Notes, it reads a YAML file and generates the core the core markdown files for the chapters and sections.
+Extracted from the early version of my Book Notes, it reads a YAML file and generates the core markdown files for the chapters and sections.
 It also places them directly into the above Book Notes project in a new folder, with a handy Readme link provided at the end. _I should really change this into a gem or a binary_.